coliff/bootstrap-ie7/README.md

 ```

 ### Requirements
-- Boostrap 3 uses the box-sizing property for layouts which is not natively supported by IE7.
+- Bootstrap 3 uses the box-sizing property for layouts which is not natively supported by IE7.
 The polyfill 'boxsizing.htc' is required: https://github.com/Schepp/box-sizing-polyfill

 ### FAQS